 First Year Athletes who have had surgery within 9 months of participation/play must include a note of clearance from their physician returning them to sport.

-Please list all medications, amounts, times per day taken on Sports Participation Physical Form.
 If you are currently prescribed ADD/ADHD medication, please scroll down and review the NCAA guidelines and requirements regarding this issue.

 NCAA Policy Regarding ADD/ADHD

 NCAA Policy states that any student athlete that has been diagnosed with ADD/ADHD and have been prescribed a banned substance for this diagnosis needs to provide proper documentation both by the student athlete and the prescribing physician to the Sports Medicine Department.
 This documentation is considered a part of the student athlete’s medical clearance and the athlete will not be cleared to participate in their sport until this documentation has been properly completed and sent to the Sports Medicine Staff

 Effective beginning the 2013-2014 academic year all NCAA Division lll student-athletes must be tested for sickle cell trait, provide the institution with proof of a prior test, or sign a waiver declining to be tested.

 If you were born in the U.S. your testing results may be available in your medical records.
 Contact your Primary Care Physician to inquire about retrieving these records.
 Please be aware that it may take up to 4 weeks for records to be found and delivered to you.